-- 28. Production rates at the Site peaked in 1959 shortly after the first wells were drilled and then generally declined afterwards until 1980.
-Production rates from 1957 to 1977 were projected based on a type-curve that was prepared from documented production rates following new production wells and well modifications.
+from 1938 to 1977 were projected based upon a type-curve that was prepared from documented production rates following new production wells and well modifications.
 Production rates were also documented prior to well modifications.
-Between 1957 and 1977, production averaged 112 barrels per day ("B/D") of oil.
-This study assumes that natural gas production before 1977 was negligible and contributed no material income to the Site. - 29.
-After 1977, production rebounded in the 1980s and peaked in 1985 before entering a general decline trend.
-Since 1977, the Site has averaged 47 B/D of oil and less than 1 barrel of oil equivalent per day ("BOE/D") of natural gas.
+Between 1938 and 1976, production averaged 22 barrels per day ("B/D") of oil.
+This Study assumes that natural gas production before 1977 was negligible and contributed no material income to the Site.

+29. After 1977, production has been variable year to year but generally flat over time.
+Since 1977, the Site have averaged 5 B/D of oil and negligible amounts of natural gas.